mr-xhunt/mrxhunt/README.md

 - 🔭 I’m currently working on Hacker1 and Bugcrowd as a Pentester
 - 🌱 I’m currently learning deep into HACKING
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with BuG BouNtY
+- 🤔 I’m looking for help with BuG BouNty
 - 💬 Ask me about Hacking
 - 📕 Loves Reading Books
 - ⌨️ Typing 65 WPM